-Except for an individual required to register under the Sex Offenders Registry Act, beginning 180 days after the bill's effective date, the following individuals could apply, with the assistance of an application assistant or a victim advocate, for certification as a Program participant by the Department of the Attorney General:
+Except for an individual required to register under the Sex Offenders Registry Act, the following individuals could apply, with the assistance of an application assistant or a victim advocate, for certification as a Program participant by the Department of the Attorney General:

-- -- If changing his or her residence, an individual 18 years of age or older. - -- If changing the residence of a minor, the parent with legal custody or the guardian of a minor. - -- If the residence of a ward (an incapacitated individual) were changing, the guardian of a ward if he or she were granted the power to apply by a court under the Estates and Protected Individuals Code.
+- -- If changing his or her residence, an individual 18 years of age or older or is an emancipated minor. - -- If changing the residence of a minor, a legal parent or guardian of a minor appointed by a court. - -- If the residence of a ward (an incapacitated individual) were changing, the guardian of a ward if he or she were granted the power to apply by a court under the Estates and Protected Individuals Code.

-("Application assistant" would mean an employee or volunteer at an agency or organization that serves victims of domestic violence, stalking, human trafficking, or sexual assault who has received training and certification from the Department of the Attorney General to help individuals complete applications to become Program participants.
-"Victim advocate" would mean an employee of the Attorney General, the Department of State, or the DTMB who has received training and certification from the Attorney General to help individuals complete applications to become Program participants, and who is available to help individuals complete applications and is responsible for assisting participants in navigating through and accessing all aspects of the Program.)
+"Application assistant" would mean an employee or volunteer at an agency or organization that serves victims of domestic violence, stalking, human trafficking, or sexual assault who has received training and certification from the Department of the Attorney General to help individuals complete applications to become Program participants.
+"Victim advocate" would mean an employee of the Attorney General, the Department of State, or the DTMB who has received training and certification from the Attorney General to help individuals complete applications to become Program participants, and who is available to help individuals complete applications and is responsible for assisting participants in navigating through and accessing all aspects of the Program.